-Who needs buns when you’ve got sesame seed sprinkled sweet potatoes to go with the Paleo Beef Sausages!
+Who needs buns when you can use sesame seed sprinkled sweet potatoes to go with our delicious paleo beef sausages!

 Preheat oven to 100°C. Place the sweet potatoes on a baking tray and roast for about 6 hours, or until very tender.

 Cut the sweet potatoes almost in half lengthways.
 Do not cut all the way through.
 Slightly open up the cut centre part, then carefully peel away the skin, sprinkle with the sesame seeds and set aside.